-- PH 711: Integrating Primary Care and Public Health (3 credits) - Mondays 5pm
+- PH 711: Integrating Primary Care and Public Health (3 credits) - Thursdays 5pm

-- PH 725: Promoting Health through Policy, Systems, and Environment (3 credits) - Thursdays 5pm
+- PH 725: Promoting Health through Policy, Systems, and Environment (3 credits) - Mondays 5pm

 - PH 700: Preventing and Managing Chronic Illness (3 credits) - Thursdays 9am every other year (even years)

 - PH 722: Applied Community Health (3 credits) - Schedule TBD

 And choose 6 credits from the course listed on the Program Electives page